EranStarkLab/PhasePrecession/README.md

 This repository contains MATLAB routines used to calculate temporal phase precession by the spike phase spectrum method, described in Sloin et al., 2023, bioRxiv.
 ## **Overview**
-The spike phase temporal precession algorithm described by Sloin et al was designed to statistically detect and describe temporal precession.
-The current method allows to reduce false positives created by phase lock and false negatives created by units exhibiting both phase lock.
+The spike phase temporal precession algorithm described by Sloin et al. (2023) is designed to detect and quantify temporal phase precession of spikes.
+The approach minizes (1) false detections, created by phase locking; and (2) misses (false negatives) created by units that exhibit both phase locking and phase precession.
 The core algorithm is implemented by the MATLAB routine spk\_phs\_spec.m

-All the routines necessary for spk\_phs\_spec.m are included in the functions folder.
+All the routines necessary for spk\_phs\_spec.m are included in the **Utilities** folder.
 In addition, the MATLAB deep learning toolbox is necessary for running the routines.
+## **Code**
 ### **Analysis**
-- spk\_phs\_spec.m
-  - computes spike phase spectrum and indicate the occurrence of temporal precession
 - calc\_cycle.m
   - generates a vector of theta cycle from a theta phase vector
 - RandCyclePhs.m
   - randomize the phase of spikes
 - spike\_spectra.m
-  - wrapper for calculating the spectrum of spike phase
+  - calculates the spectrum of spike phases
+- spk\_phs\_spec.m
+  - computes spike phase spectrum and indicates the occurrence of temporal precession
 ### **Utilities**
-- ParseArgPairs
-  - flexible argument assigning
 - inranges
   - determine which elements of a vector are in which range
-- myjet
-  - modified jet with extreme values in pure R,B
-- sortranges
-  - to be a set of non-overlapping [ small large ] pairs
 - mixmat
   - mix matrix elements
 - my\_spectrum
   - Welch spectrum for multiple signals.
+- myjet
+  - modified jet with extreme values in pure R,B
+- ParseArgPairs
+  - flexible argument assigning
 - resampleranges
   - resample ranges from one Fs to another, while keeping the total duration fixed
 - resort
   - indices to recover original order
+- sortranges
+  - to be a set of non-overlapping [ small large ] pairs

-**Data**
+## **Data**

 - 1\_precession\_only.mat
   - spk: Spike time of an example unit exhibiting theta phase precession (same as Sloin et al., 2023, Fig. S9A).